jn-goe/gruffi/README.md

                                 stress.ident2 = i2,
                                 notstress.ident3 = i3,
                                 plot.cluster.shiny = "orig.ident")

+"Dont forget to click the button in the app: Save New Thresholds"

 ```
 The interfacte allows automatic estimation and manual adjustment of thresholds for stress scores: